 The Thomas T. Taber Museum of the Lycoming County Historical Society will host a Society Program on Sunday, September 17 at 2pm in its Community Room.
-Mr. Gail Largey will be showing his documentary ”William B. Wilson: A Life’s Journey”.
+Mr. Gale Largey will be showing his documentary ”William B. Wilson: A Life’s Journey”.
 This film is included in the Communities lecture series as it contains material about Arnot & Blossburg.

 Attorney Bill Hebe of Wellsboro narrates the film.
 He is Wilson’s voice.
 “Doing it was fun and very meaningful to me,” Hebe said.
 “My Scottish ancestors came to America about the same time as the Wilson family.
 They were also coal miners and settled in Morris Run and Arnot.
 So, Wilson’s story is part of my family history, too.”
 He continued, “The film is an amazing work, detailing the life of Billy Wilson, Tioga County’s most significant historical figure.
 It is a Ken Burns quality film,” he said referring to Burns’ use of archival footage and photographs in his documentaries.

 Gale Largey of Wellsboro was prompted to tell Wilson’s story by historians David Jones, a Wilson descendant, and Keith Lindie, both of Blossburg.
 Largey did the research, wrote and produced the documentary.
 Ken VanSant of Wellsboro did the editing.
 Locals, all descendants of coal miners, are the voices in the film.
 This is the most recent of the 11 documentaries Largey has produced, first as a sociology professor at Mansfield University and now as a retiree.